b03901165Shih/Custom-floating-point-to-bit-conversion/README.md

 # Custom-floating-point-to-bit-conversion
 This directory contains python and C++ codes of floating-point to bit-string conversion and bit-string to floating-point conversion functions.

+Hardware designs calculating with floating-point representations may contain floating-point DSPs that has adjustable wordlength (exponent and fractional bits).
+Functions provided here can be useful tools for building testbenches or input patterns to FPGA for these hardware designs.

 ## Usage (Python)